enriqc3/CMPS-3240-Loop-Unrolling/README.md

 $ gcc -Wall -O0 -o rolled.out rolled.c
 ```

 This skips our intermediate step of compiling an unlinked binary.
 The makefile target `make rolled.out` will handle this for you.
-When timing this on my local Windows machine using WSL2 Debian I get an average of 0.823 seconds.
+When timing this on Odin I get an average of 0.043 seconds.

 `gcc` has an option to unroll loops and recursive functions automatically for us.
 The flag is `-funroll-all-loops`.
 For example: